 - good IT skills.

 Relevant work experience can be valuable and there are many opportunities available.
 Some employers run vacation placements or short, work experience taster courses.
-Early application is advised for these as competition can be strong.
+You should apply as early as possible as competition can be strong.

 Professional accountancy bodies also produce vacancy publications with details of traineeships.
 Many employers offer industrial placement years, which can be taken as part of a sandwich degree.
 Your university careers service and course tutors should be able to offer you support with finding these.
 It is worth approaching organisations directly for work experience even if they have not advertised placements.